chadhs/ccclock/README.md

 ### Set Environment Variables & Secrets

-Copy the example file, and update the values; this file is ignored by git for safety.
+Copy the example file, and update the values.
+A darksky.net free account and api key is required for the `weather-apikey` value.
+This file is ignored by git for safety.

 ```sh
 cp profiles-example.clj profiles.clj